SKemenov/SKemenov/README.md

 [Minimal Countdown Screensaver for macOS](https://github.com/SKemenov/MinimalCountdown)!

 After my favorite Countdown screensaver stopped working correctly and the developer abandoned his app, I decided to create my own macOS screensaver entirely in Swift.
 I hope you enjoy my version! 😉

-👀 I'm interested in Swift and SwiftUI.
-Additionally, I intend to explore more frameworks and, of course, implement them into my projects.

 ## 👨‍💻 Skills